adeperio/base/README.md

 ### Production Build

-Base can build out a production distribution in a dist folder.
+Base can build out a production distribution in a `dist` folder.
 To build out a version for distribution type:

 ```shell
 gulp build:dist --release
 ```

-This will copy over a production.env file into the dist folder, whilst keeping our any self-signed certs generated.
-SFTP the contents of this folder to your VPS and run npm install to install all of the dependencies.
-After this, you can point ForeverJS (or PM2) to your server.js file on your dist folder on your production server to run the app.
+This will copy over a `production.env` file into the `dist` folder, whilst keeping our any self-signed certs generated.

+SFTP the contents of this folder to your VPS and run `npm install` to install all of the dependencies.

+After this, you can point ForeverJS (or PM2) to your `server.js` file in your `dist` folder on your production server to run the app.

 > On the roadmap, Yeoman generators, and Heroku deploys